 Terms of Reference

-To study and evaluate issues related to nautical charting of the region, in particular to coordinate the allocation of production responsibilities for paper and electronic charts (INT charts and ENCs) that support ships engaged on international voyages.
+To study and evaluate issues related to nautical charting of the region, in particular to coordinate the allocation of production responsibilities for paper and electronic charts (INT charts and ENCs) as well as and S-100 based products and ENDS, that support ships engaged on international voyages.

-To develop and maintain an integrated international chart scheme for the region.
+To develop and maintain an integrated international chart scheme as well as an S-100 coverage and production scheme for the region, for Phase I identified products as a priority, then Phase I and Phase II products and ENDS.

 To reach decisions on the maintenance and updating of the documents for which it is responsible.

-To provide advice on chart schemes to individual Member States, in order to encourage adherence to IHO charting regulations, specifications and standards and to promote and coordinate the production of international (INT) charts and ENCs.
+To provide advice on chart schemes to individual Member States, in order to encourage adherence to IHO charting regulations, specifications and standards and to promote and coordinate the production of international (INT) charts and ENCs (S-57 as long as necessary, and S-101).

 To develop proposals for new or amended INT chart schemes to meet evolving user needs (for example, the introduction of new or amended routeing measures, the confirmed developments of international ports).